kathyming/School_District_Analysis/README.md

 * School Rankings: Similar to the District Summary, the School Summary was not notieably altered by the removal of the Thomas High School 9th grade scores.
 Thomas High School remained in second place when ranked by Overall Passing %.

 * Thomas High School 9th Grade Scores
-  * Math and Reading Scores by Grade: Summarize how removing these effected scores by grade
+  * Math and Reading Scores by Grade: Removing 9th grade scores from Thomas High School obviously led to no scores for 9th graders at the school.
+The rest of the grades at Thomas High School had consistent scores across the grade levels.
   * Scores by School Spending: Scores by school spending was not affected at all by removing the 9th grade Thomas High School scores.
 Thomas High School falls into the $631-645 spending range.
 Overall Passing percentage for this range did not change (62.8%) after the data was cleaned.
   * Scores by School Size: Scores by school size was not affected by removing the 9th grade Thomas High School scores.
 Thomas High School falls into the medium school size range.
 Overall passing for this range remained at 90.6%
   * Scores by School Type: Scores by school typej were not affected at all by removing the 9th grade Thomas High School scores.
 Thomas High School is a Charter school.
 Overall Passing percentage for for Charter schools remained at 90.4%.